 Frozen Mallet's passive is just... underwhelming.
 There's a reason you never see anybody building it.
 It looks good on paper, but in practice - it does nothing for you, ESPECIALLY when the champion you're playing is Darius.

 You have Apprehend.
 You have Crippling Strike.
 Hell, even Randuin's Omen active!
 Why, God, why would you ever need to purchase Frozen Mallet then?
 It's like dumping your cash in the trash!
 Darius already has great chase potential, he sticks to people thanks to his W and passive, and before you'll even get a good use out of the Mallet, your enemy should be dead!
 If you fail to murder your opponent without this item, then consider yourself a bad Darius player.
 I mean it.

 "Well, makes enough sense, I suppose...
 So, what about them defensive items, yo?"

-Sunfire Cape is the cheaper of the two.
+Sunfire Aegis is the cheaper of the two.
 Makes sense, as the stats are weaker compared to Randuin's Omen.
 The main diffrence is, however, that the Cape is better for shorter games, where you feel like you'll still need some extra beefines, but you'll ALSO want to spend extra pennies on offense.
-Sunfire Cape is somewhat offensive on it's own, you know?
+Sunfire Aegis is somewhat offensive on it's own, you know?
 The magic damage it deals can stack up to hundreds if you're fighting for long enough.
-If you're only doing mad all-ins like I am, however, then Sunfire Cape will still prove useful to push lanes faster.
+If you're only doing mad all-ins like I am, however, then Sunfire Aegis will still prove useful to push lanes faster.

 It's essentially up to you which one will you choose to build, or even both if you want to.
 Both options are good, but keep in mind that Dead Man's Plate coupled with Sterak's Gage is going to usually come out on top.